Les Mehrhoff Botanical Research Award

 -

-Peter Grima for his project titled "Investigating the putative hybrid Carex baileyi x Carex lurida."
-Final Report
+Peter Grima - "Investigating the putative hybrid Carex baileyi x Carex lurida" Final Report

 -

-Matt Peters for his project titled "Exploring the eastern alpine: Botanical inventory in Uapishka (Les Monts Groulx), Quebec."
-Final Report
+Matt Peters - "Exploring the eastern alpine: Botanical inventory in Uapishka (Les Monts Groulx), Quebec" Final Report

 - 2017